 1. Definitions and Interpretation Joint - these are general rules of construction and interpretation for the tariff and thus apply to EIM.
 Note that Section 1.2 points to Appendix A for definitions.
 As noted below in the comments on Appendix A, all of the definitions for terms that apply to EIM would be subject to Joint Authority This stays the same for EDAM.

 1.1 General Provisions of Article I Applicable To CAISO Tariff

 1.2 Definitions

 1.3 Rules of Interpretation

 1.3.1 "Includes" Means "Including Without Limitation"

 1.3.2 Specific Rules of

 Interpretation Subject to Context

 2. Access to the CAISO Controlled Grid N/A: applies to CAISO BA and Controlled Grid only

 This stays the same for EDAM.

-2.1 Open Access ,
+2.1 Open Access

 2.2 Customer Eligibility for Direct

 Access or Wholesale Sales

-3. Local Furnishing, Other Tax Exempt N/A: applies to CAISO Controlled Grid
+3. Local Furnishing, Other Tax Exempt Bond Facility Financing N/A: applies to CAISO Controlled Grid only

-Bond Facility Financing only

 This stays the same for EDAM.

-4. Roles and Responsibilities N/A, except Joint for 4.5.1 - Section 29 establishes stand-alone roles and responsibilities for EIM and does not
+4. Roles and Responsibilities N/A, except Joint for 4.5.1 - Section 29 establishes stand-alone roles and responsibilities for EIM and does not incorporate any of these roles, with the

 This stays the same for EDAM

-4.1 [Not Used]
+4.1 [Not Used] This stays the same for EDTHA

-4.2 Market Participant Responsibilities
+4.2 Market Participant Responsibiliti es

-121 2 1 11 2
+1.2 Warket Latterpark Responsioner

 4.2.1 Comply with Dispatch

 Instructions and Operating

 Instructions

 4.2.2 Implementation of

-Instructions A 2 Polotionship between CAISO and
+Instructions

-4.3 Relationship between CAISO and
+4.3 Relationship between CAISO and 1

-Participating TOs 4.3.1 Nature of Relationship
+Participating TOs

-4.5.1 Nature of Relationship
+4.3.1 Nature of Relationship

+1

-4.4 Relationship Between CAISO and
+4.4 Relationship Between CAISO an d

 UDCs

 4.4.1 General Nature of

-Relationship Between CAISO and
+Relationship Between CAISO and d

 UDCs

 4.4.2 UDC Responsibilities

 4.4.3 System Emergency

 Reports: UDC Obligations

-4.4.4 Coordination of Expansion
+4.4.4 Coordination of Expansio n

 or Modifications to UDC Facilities

 4.4.5 Information Sharing

 4.4.6 Installation of and Rights of

 Access to UDC Facilities

 4.4.7 Provision of Information

 for CRRs to Reflect Load

 Migration

 4.4.8 UDC Facilities Under

 CAISO Control

 4.5 Responsibilities of a Scheduling

 Coordinator

-4.5.1 Scheduling Coordinator Certification
+4.5.1 Scheduling Coordinator

+Certification

-4.5.2 Eligible Customers and Convergence Bidding Entities
+4.5.2 Eligible Customers and

+Convergence Bidding Entities

 4.5.3 Responsibilities of a

 Scheduling Coordinator

-4.5.4 Operations of a Scheduling
+4.5.4 Operations of a Schedulin ng

 Coordinator

-4.6 Relationship Between CAISO and
+4.6 Relationship Between CAISO an d

 Generators

-Conclutory

 4.6.1 General Responsibilities

-7.0.1 General Responsionates
+7.0.1 General Responsibilities

 4.6.2 [Not Used]

 4.6.3 Requirements for Certain

 Participating Generators

 4.6.4 Identification of Generating

 Units

 4.6.5 NERC and WECC

 Requirements

 4.6.6 Forced Outages

 4.6.7 Recordkeeping;

 Information Sharing

 4.6.8 Sharing Information on

 Reliability of CAISO Controlled

 Grid

 4.6.9 Access Right

 4.6.10 RMTMax for CHP

 Resources

 4.6.11 Storage Operating

 Characteristics

 4.7 Relationship Between CAISO and

 Participating Loads

 4.8 Relationships Between CAISO and

 Intermittent Resources

 4.8.1 Bidding and Settlement

 4.8.2 Forecasting

 4.8.3 [Not Used]

 4.9 Metered Subsystems

 4.9.1 General Nature of

 Relationship Between CAISO and

 MSS

 4.9.2 Coordination of Operations

-The state of the s

 4.9.3 Coordinating Maintenance

 Outages of MSS Facilities

 4.9.4 MSS Operator

 Responsibilities

 4.9.5 Scheduling by or on Behalf

 of a MSS Operator

 4.9.6 System Emergencies

 4.9.7 Coordination of Expansion

 or Modification to MSS Facilities

-400 4 11 0
+400 4 4 2 11 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

 4.9.8 Ancillary Services

 Obligations for MSS